jbrown215/ArmA-scripts/README.md

 Copy this script into the init field of an object with a single door and change 'Spy' to the unit role that should be allowed to unlock the door.

+## keyUnlocksDoor

+Copy this script into the init field of an object with a single door.
+Requires 'Item_Keys' in the player's inventory to unlock the door.